RndMnkIII/openfpga-pcengine-cd_Analogizer/README.md

 * **Analogizer** is responsible for generating the correct encoded Y/C signals from RGB and outputs to R,G pins of VGA port.
 Also redirects the CSync to VGA HSync pin.
 The required external Y/C adapter that connects to VGA port is responsible for output Svideo o composite video signal using his internal electronics.
-Oficially only the Mike Simone Y/C adapters (active or passive) designs will be supported by Analogizer and will be the ones to use.
+Oficially only the Mike Simone Y/C adapters (active) designs will be supported by Analogizer and will be the ones to use.

 Adapted to **Analogizer** by [@RndMnkIII](https://github.com/RndMnkIII).
 Support native PCEngine/TurboGrafx-16 2btn, 6 btn gamepads and 5 player multitap using SNAC adapter